orsenthil/senthil.learntosolveit.com-deploy/posts/2018/08/19/mycodeschools-pointers-in-c-and-c++.rst

 .. title: MyCodeSchool's Pointers in C and C++
 .. slug: mycodeschools-pointers-in-c-and-c++
 .. date: 2018-08-19 10:30:36 UTC-07:00
-.. tags: programming
+.. tags: programming, c, c++, pointers
-.. category: projects
+.. category: Projects
 .. link:
-.. description:
+.. description: A review of MyCodeSchool's video series on pointers in C and C++, including resources for learning essential concepts.
 .. type: text

 To prepare for my next course with Introduction to Operating Systems I had to brush up my knowledge of C and C++.